Your UHI username and password

 It can be difficult to keep track of passwords, we'd recommend that staff and students think about using an external password management service, such as KeePass, LastPass or 1Password.
 These services are external to UHI, there may be a charge for using or installing the service.

-Please contact the UHI Servicedesk if you forget your password and it can then be reset, see Getting Help section for details.
-You will be asked some security questions to confirm your identity.
+Please email email@example.com if you forget your password and it can then be reset, see Getting Help tab above for details.

 Occasionally you may receive emails which ask you for your account and password details.
 You should be cautious of any unexpected email you receive that asks for this type of detail, as these are often phishing emails.
 These emails are an attempt to get your UHI username and password details so that your personal information can be stolen.